Cecil Rhodes

-The son of a vicar, Rhodes was born at Netteswell House, Bishop's Stortford, Hertfordshire.
-A sickly child, he was sent to South Africa by his family when he was 17 years old in the hope that the climate might improve his health.
-He entered the diamond trade at Kimberley in 1871, when he was 18, and, thanks to funding from Rothschild & Co, began to systematically buy out and consolidate diamond mines.
-Over the next two decades he gained near-complete domination of the world diamond market, forming a massive monopoly.
-His diamond company De Beers, formed in 1888, retains its prominence into the 21st century.
+The son of a vicar, Rhodes was born in Netteswell House, Bishop's Stortford, Hertfordshire.
+Due to his ill-health, at age sixteen he was sent to South Africa by his family in the hopes the climate might improve his health.
+At eighteen, he entered the diamond trade at Kimberley in 1871 and with funding from Rothschild & Co, began to systematically buy out and consolidate diamond mines.
+Over the next two decades, he gained a near-complete monopoly of the world diamond market.
+In 1888, he founded the diamond company De Beers, which retains its prominence into the 21st century.

 Rhodes entered the Cape Parliament at the age of 27 in 1881, and in 1890, he became prime minister.
-During his time as prime minister, Rhodes used his political power to expropriate land from black Africans through the Glen Grey Act, while also tripling the wealth requirement for voting under the Franchise and Ballot Act, effectively barring black people from taking part in elections.
+As prime minister, he expropriated land from black Africans with the Glen Grey Act, while also tripling the wealth requirement for voting under the Franchise and Ballot Act, effectively barring black people from taking part in elections.
 After overseeing the formation of Rhodesia during the early 1890s, he was forced to resign in 1896 after the disastrous Jameson Raid, an unauthorised attack on Paul Kruger's South African Republic (or Transvaal).
-Rhodes's career never recovered; his heart was weak and after years of poor health he died in 1902.
-He was buried in what is now Zimbabwe; his grave has been a controversial site.
+His career never recovered, and after years of ill health and cardiovascular issues, he died in 1902.
+At his request he was buried at Malindidzimu in what is now Zimbabwe.
+In his last will, he provided for the establishment of the international Rhodes Scholarship at University of Oxford, the oldest graduate scholarship in the world.

-In his last will, he provided for the establishment of the prestigious international Rhodes Scholarship at Oxford University, the oldest graduate scholarship in the world.
-Every year it grants 102 full postgraduate scholarships.
-It has benefited prime ministers of Malta, Australia and Canada, United States President Bill Clinton, and many others.
-During his political career he successfully confiscated land from the indigenous population of the Cape Colony, and falsely claimed southern African archeological sites such as Great Zimbabwe were built by European civilisations instead.
-With the strengthening of international movements against racism, such as Rhodes Must Fall and Black Lives Matter, Rhodes' legacy is a matter of debate to this day.
+With the rise of international anti-racist movements like Rhodes Must Fall, Rhodes's legacy is a matter of debate.
+Critics cite his confiscation of land from the black indigenous population of the Cape Colony, and his promotion of false claims that southern African archeological sites such as Great Zimbabwe were built by European civilisations.

-Origins
+Early life

-Rhodes was born in 1853 in Bishop's Stortford, Hertfordshire, England, the fifth son of the Reverend Francis William Rhodes (1807–1878) and his wife, Louisa Peacock.
-Francis was a Church of England clergyman who served as perpetual curate of Brentwood, Essex (1834–1843), and then as vicar of nearby Bishop's Stortford (1849–1876), where he was well known for never having preached a sermon longer than ten minutes.
+Rhodes was born in 1853 in Bishop's Stortford, Hertfordshire, England, the fourth son and sixth child of the Reverend Francis William Rhodes (1807–1878) and his wife, Louisa Peacock.

-Francis was the eldest son of William Rhodes (1774–1843), a brick manufacturer from Hackney, Middlesex.
+Francis was a Church of England clergyman who served as perpetual curate of Brentwood, Essex (1834–1843), and then as vicar of nearby Bishop's Stortford (1849–1876), where he was known for having never preached a sermon longer than ten minutes.
+Francis was the eldest son of William Rhodes (1774–1855), a brick manufacturer from Hackney, Middlesex.
+The family owned significant estates in London's Hackney and Dalston which Cecil would later inherit.
 The earliest traceable direct ancestor of Cecil Rhodes is James Rhodes (fl.
 1660) of Snape Green, Whitmore, Staffordshire.
-Cecil's siblings included Frank Rhodes, a British Army officer.
+Francis first wed Elizabeth Sophia Manet of Hampstead in 1833, but she died in 1835, giving birth to their daughter Elizabeth.